Managing printers in your environment is a multistage process:

 Note: The Universal Print Server is also supported for VDI-in-a-Box 5.3.
 For information about installing Universal Print Server with VDI-in-a-Box, refer to the VDI-in-a-Box documentation.

 Autocreation - Autocreation refers to printers automatically created at the beginning of each session.
 Both remote network printers and locally attached client printers can be auto-created.
 Consider auto-creating only the default client printer for environments with a large number of printers per user.
-Auto-creating a smaller number of printers uses less overhead (memory and CPU) on Server OS machines.
+Auto-creating a smaller number of printers uses less overhead (memory and CPU) on Multi-session OS machines.
 Minimizing auto-created printers can also reduce user logon times.

 Auto-created printers are based on: